District 1070 Youth Opportunities in Rotary Youth Exchange 2021

 Long Term Exchanges (LTE):

-– a pair of two way exchanges, affording an academic school year in your preferred country while an Inbound LTE student may be taking over a place at your school and in your family.
+– You have a school year in your preferred country while an Inbound LTE student may be at your school and staying with your family.

 District 1070 regrets to advise that is not currently promoting these Exchanges.
 This is partly due to Visa problems that make the normal reciprocal Academic Year Exchange very difficult.

-However candidates for an LTE can apply and an experienced Rotarian will be happy to discuss the programme and the implications possibilities and costs with them and their family.
+However candidates for an LTE can apply and an experienced Rotarian will contact them and will be happy to discuss the programme and the implications, possibilities and costs with them and their family.

-COSTS: Students’ family pay the cost of travel and the ‘required’ insurance.
-There are other costs for the inbound to be covered including a weekly allowance which our candidates family are asked to cover, since teir offspring will be receiving the same sum on the same basis during their exchange.
+COSTS: LTE Outbound Student’s family pay the cost of their travel and the ‘required’ travel and health insurance.
+There are other costs for the inbound LTE to be covered including a weekly allowance which our candidate’s family are asked to cover, since their offspring will be receiving the same sum on the same basis from their host Family during the exchange.

 The New Generations Service Exchanges

-This is an individual vocational reciprocal exchange organised by and between Rotary Districts with cooperation of local clubs.
-This programme replaced the NGE Exchange which District 1070 had very successfully organized since 2009 and our overseas colleagues continue to be ready to work with us.
+This is an individual vocational reciprocal exchange organised by and between Rotary Districts with the cooperation of local clubs which started in 2014.